-YREKA, Calif. — One local animal group is reaching out to help those in need from the Klamathon wild fire.
-D.J Longbreak of Heavenly Hauling Transport and Rescue has been rescuing horses and other animals for the past couple of days.
+YREKA, Calif. — One local animal group is reaching out to help those in need from the Klamathon Fire.
+D.J.
+Longbrake of Heavenly Hauling Transport and Rescue has been rescuing horses and other animals for the past couple of days.

-“We got here again at 3:30 this morning and we were up building kennels for the dogs over at Jackson Street School and we came over here to help with the horses,” said Longbreak.
+“We got here again at 3:30 this morning and we were up building kennels for the dogs over at Jackson Street School and we came over here to help with the horses,” Longbrake said.

 “This is when we all come together and we really show who we are and what we do.”

-For more information on emergency rescues please visit Southern Oregon Emergency Aid and Heavenly Hauling Transport and Rescue Facebook page.
+For more information on emergency rescues please visit Heavenly Hauling Transport and Rescue Facebook page.